practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-3/README.md

 The [Modula-2 implementation](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/01%20-%20imperative%20languages/Modula-2/random_streams_for_perf_stats.mod) of the "speed part" of the microbenchmark program is a very fast executable with an execution time of about only 6 milliseconds.

-However, I didn't refactor the [CM3 source code](tbd) the make also this implementation very speedy, even though it's a bit slow for a compiled program with about 78 milliseconds.
+However, I didn't refactor the [CM3 source code](tbd) the make also this implementation very speedy, even though it's a bit slow for a compiled program with about 78 milliseconds of program execution time.
 I want to keep the Modula-3 program as idiomatic as I can possibly do.
 CM3 has numerous standard libraries: https://modula3.github.io/cm3/help/interfaces.html

 Consequently, the number of source lines of code of the Modula-3 program with tbd is much shorter than the number of source lines of code of its [Modula-2 counterpart](tbd) with tbd.
 I'm only using inbuilt functions in my CM3 implementation.